Located on the Taieri Plains, the Otago Aero Club has been fostering aviation since 1927.

 Greg Walsh, PPL Pilot - Email Greg

-Warwick Sims, PPL & Light Sport Pilot - Email Warwick
+Warwick Sims, PPL & Light Sport Instructor - Email Warwick

 Warwick Reid, Light Sport Pilot - Email Warwick